NeowareStudios-Technology/LWA_Creation_Suite/README.md

 Private Repository for the development of the Creation Suite

-# Leap With Alice React-Native-Web Documentation Standards, Naming Conventions.
+# Leap With Alice Cross-Platform Standards &amp; Naming Conventions.
  Bonus: Small Introduction to JavaScript and ES6(ECMAScript2015 - used in ReactJS and React-Native platforms, possible in web because of babel transpiler).

  ### Good React Resources: